Tybee Island, Georgia. Photo courtesy of @jdwolfjr via Visit Tybee.

 For direct beach access, there's nowhere better than the Desoto Beach Hotel.
 There are more than 30 rooms with TVs, coffee makers and free WiFi.
 The hotel also has a pool and sundeck, arcade and game room, conference center, continental breakfast, and rentals for bikes, beach chairs and umbrellas.

 Set in the heart of the island, the award-winning Admirals Inn is one block from the beach.
 There are 41 newly renovated rooms with mini fridges, smart TVs and free high-speed Internet.
-There is also a fitness center, continental breakfast, free parking and free WiFi.
+There is also a fitness center, continental breakfast and free parking.

 Surf Song Bed and Breakfast